-If you are looking for decor and stationery, you could get notebooks, photo frames and photo albums made of cardboard, and pen stands and file folders made of banana fiber.
+If you are looking for decor and stationery, you could get notebooks, photo frames, and photo albums made of cardboard, and pen stands and file folders made of banana fiber.
 Spot handmade jewellery boxes, carpets with Kalamkari print, wall decor and terracotta pots.
 Breakfast mixes, as well as soaps and bottles of coconut oil, find a place on their shelves too.
 They are operational currently but do take safety measures before venturing out.
 Their-ecommerce website is under construction and will be launched shortly.
 You will find the link to this in their Instagram bio.